 Until now, the Gaussian PDF has been used to describe a confidence interval for a single measured value.
-This describes the probability that a single measurement result is smaller or larger than a defined threshold value.
-The empirical mean was introduced as estimation for the expected value, but how certain is this estimation?
+This conveys the probability that a single measurement result is smaller or larger than a defined threshold value.
+The empirical mean was introduced as an estimation for the expected value, but how certain is this estimation?

-This can be described with the standard deviation of the mean.
+This can be expressed with the standard deviation of the mean.
 When N measurements are performed and the mean value is calculated, it is intuitive that the quality of the estimation increases for a larger number of measurements.
-The larger the number of measurements, the better the approximation of the expected value with the mean value, and the lower the uncertainty of this estimation.
-For an infinite number of measurements, the empirical mean converges into the expected value
+The larger the number of measurements, the better the approximation of the expected value by the mean value, and the lower the uncertainty of this estimation.
+For an infinite number of measurements, the empirical mean converges into the expected value:

 xa=µ for N→∞